Brian Balfour-Oatts: Early life and 1990s

-Born in Edinburgh in 1966, Brian Balfour-Oatts grew up in Hawick in the Scottish Borders, and was a child carer to his mother who suffered from Huntington's disease.
-Educated at Hawick High School, he left Scotland to seek and take up a position at Sotheby's auctioneers in London, aged 18.
+Balfour-Oatts grew up in Hawick and was a child carer for his mother, who had Huntington's disease.
+He attended Hawick High School and, at 18, joined Sotheby's in London.

-In 1988 he was hired by Mayfair Fine Art in Conduit Street, London as curator and gallery manager, specializing in Impressionist and Modern paintings.
-Aged 22, he sold a Pablo Picasso portrait of Dora Maar to the collector Heinz Berggruen for an undisclosed sum.
-The painting became part of the group of 75 works loaned by Berggruen to the National Gallery in London, now in the collection of the Berggruen Museum in Berlin.
-Other notable transactions included the sale of a painting from the famous Haystack series by Claude Monet, which had been acquired after a protracted negotiation with Daniel Wildenstein of the Wildenstein art dealing dynasty.

-In 1991, he founded Archeus Fine Art (later ARCHEUS) at 65 New Bond Street in London (1991–2000), focusing largely on German Expressionism.
+In 1988, he became curator and gallery manager at Mayfair Fine Art.
+At 22, he sold a portrait of Pablo Picasso’s muse Dora Maar to Heinz Berggruen, the work later entered the National Gallery on loan and is now held by the Berggruen Museum.
+He also handled a painting from Claude Monet’s Haystack series, acquired after negotiations with Daniel Wildenstein.
+In 1991, he founded Archeus Fine Art (later Archeus) in London, focusing on German Expressionism.

 Balfour-Oatts staged the controversial exhibition The Difficulties of Attribution in 1994 after being introduced, by art dealer Julian Hartnoll, to the famous forger Eric Hebborn.
-The exhibition of "recently discovered Old Master Drawings", complete with a mock auction catalogue was widely covered in the press and drew large crowds, earning praise and criticism in equal measure.
-He subsequently purchased the rights to Drawn to Trouble ISBN 1851583696, Hebborn's 1991 confessional autobiography, which was republished as Confessions of a Master Forger ISBN 0304350230 following Hebborn's death in 1996, with an epilogue written by Balfour-Oatts.
-In 1997 he completed and published The Art Forger's Handbook ISBN 0304349143 from Hebborn's manuscript notes, a book that achieved notoriety amongst the art student and art crime communities, a second-hand copy of which can command a price of several hundred dollars.
-Speaking about the project in a recent interview with the BBC World Service, he said "I didn't realise what a fuss it would cause and how we would still be talking about it, so much, twenty years later."
+The exhibition of "recently discovered Old Master Drawings", complete with a mock auction catalogue was widely covered in the press.
+He subsequently purchased the rights to Drawn to Trouble, Hebborn's 1991 confessional autobiography, which was republished as Confessions of a Master Forger following Hebborn's death in 1996, with an epilogue written by Balfour-Oatts.
+In 1997 he completed and published The Art Forger's Handbook from Hebborn's manuscript notes, a book that achieved notoriety amongst the art student and art crime communities, a second-hand copy of which can command a price of several hundred dollars.
+Speaking about the project in an interview with the BBC World Service, he said "I didn't realise what a fuss it would cause and how we would still be talking about it, so much, twenty years later."

-During the late 1990s Balfour-Oatts began to deal in Modern British Art, which was exhibited alongside German Expressionist paintings and woodcuts, placing works in public collections such as the Moritzburg Museum, Halle, Germany and the National Portrait Gallery, London, amongst others.